-Accounting officer The civil servant in a department who is accountable to Parliament for financial management.
-The accounting officer is usually the Director-General or the head of the department.
 Adjustments estimate Presentation to Parliament of the amendments to be made to the appropriations voted in the main budget for the year.
-Agency payments Payments made by one government department to another in the same or in a different sphere of government to pay for services administered by the department receiving the payments.
-Agency payments do not form part of the budget of the department receiving the payment.
-(See also conditional grants) Appropriation The approval by Parliament of spending from the National Revenue Fund, or by the provincial legislature from the Provincial Revenue Account.
+Agency payments Payments made by one government department to another department or sphere of government to pay for services administered by the body receiving the payments.
+Agency payments do not form part of the budget of the receiving body.
+(See also conditional grants .)
+Appropriation The approval by Parliament of spending from the National Revenue Fund, or by the provincial legislature from the Provincial Revenue Fund.
 Available expenditure That part of the national budget which can be divided between the national, provincial and local spheres of government, after debt interest and the contingency reserve have been taken into account.
 Balance of payments A summary statement of all the international transactions of the residents of the nation with the rest of the world during a particular period of time.
-Baseline estimates The initial allocations used during the budget process, derived from the previous year's forward estimates.
+Baseline The initial allocations used during the budget process, derived from the previous year's forward estimates.
 Budget Council A body established to co-ordinate financial relations between national and provincial government, comprising the Minister and Deputy Minister of Finance and the nine provincial MECs for finance.
-Budget deficit The difference between budgeted spending and budgeted revenues.
+Budget deficit The difference between budgeted expenditure and budgeted revenues.
 Capital inflow An increase of foreign assets in the country or a reduction in the country's assets abroad.
+Conditional grants Allocations of money from one sphere of government to another, conditional on certain services being delivered or on compliance with specified requirements.
+Conditional grants appear as expenditure in the budget of the department making the grant and as revenue of the province or municipality receiving the grant.
+(See also agency payments)